InfinityTools/bamcreator/readme.txt

 The tool requires the Go compiler suite (https://golang.org/) to be installed.
 Code dependencies are automatically resolved when using the included build scripts.
-However, the packages go-imagequant (https://github.com/InfinityTools/go-imagequant) and go-squish (https://github.com/InfinityTools/go-squish) have to be prepared manually before they can be used in the build process.
+However, the packages go-imagequant (https://github.com/InfinityTools/go-imagequant) and go-squish (https://github.com/InfinityTools/go-squish) may have to be prepared manually before they can be used in the build process.

 Install the upx packer (https://github.com/upx/upx/releases) if you want to make use of the "--compress" option of the build scripts.